tier4/CalibrationTools/sensor/mapping_based_calibrator/README.md

 #### Step 1: Mapping (using mapping lidar)

 First of all, the calibrator will designate one of the lidars (as defined in the launch file) as the mapping lidar for mapping purposes.
-The point cloud from this lidar utilizes either the NDT or GICP algorithm to calculate the pose, and also stores the point cloud as a map for future usage.
+The point cloud from this lidar utilizes either the NDT or GICP algorithm to calculate the pose and also stores the point cloud as a map for future usage.

 #### Step 2: Calibration data preparation (using calibration lidars)